yaron2/dapr-api-token-go/README.md

 ```

 *Note: If you clear the `DAPR_TOKEN` env var for your app, you'll see the call to Dapr fails.
 Otherwise it succeeds.*

+### Refreshing the token

+To refresh the token, simply generate a new token (like in Step 1 above), kill the `daprd` and app process, export the new token and start the `daprd` and app processes again.